jlvaquero/Newtonsoft.Json/README.md

  public enum GuidHandling
     {
         /// <summary>
         /// Default Newtonsoft.Json handling.
-Gives you a String on deserilize.
+Gives you a String on deserilize in some scenarios.
         /// </summary>
         Default = 0,